cmu-rss-lab/rosdiscover-evaluation/README.rst

   compare.observed-recovered.txt                  - a human readable summary of the comparison observed.recovered.[compare,errors].csv         - a CSV version of the comparison results,
                                                     with errors detected
-  recovery.rosdiscover.yml                        - a script generated config file passed to rosdiscover recovered-models.csv                            - a list of models recovered for RQ1 and the accuracy
+  recovery.rosdiscover.yml                        - a script generated config file passed to ROSDiscover recovered-models.csv                            - a list of models recovered for RQ1 and the accuracy
                                                     metrics